microsoft/azuredevopslabs/labs/java/releasemanagement/readme.md

     ![Select empty process](images/select-emptyprocess.png)

 1. Click on Environment1 to open the properties flyout.
-Change the name to "AzureVM".
+Change the name to **AzureVM**.

     ![Rename Environment1](images/rename-env1.png)

-1. In the "Artifacts" component of the release definition, click on the "Add artifact" button to add a build definition as an artifact source to the release definition.
+1. In the **Artifacts** component of the release definition, click on the **Add artifact** button to add a build definition as an artifact source to the release definition.

     ![Add artifact](images/add-artifact.png)